ErikBjare/gptme/docs/examples.rst

     gptme 'write a web app to particles.html which shows off an impressive and colorful particle effect using three.js' gptme 'render mandelbrot set to mandelbrot.png'

+    # chaining prompts
+    gptme 'show me something cool in the python repl' - 'something cooler' - 'something even cooler'

     # stdin
-    make test | gptme 'fix the failing tests'
+    git diff | gptme 'complete the TODOs in this diff' make test | gptme 'fix the failing tests'

     # from a file